-• For Colorado radon information, including low income mitigation assistance and referrals for mitigation contractors, visit www.coloradoradon... or call 1-800-846-3986.
+For Colorado radon information, including low-income mitigation assistance and referrals for certified measurement and mitigation contractors, visit http://www.coloradoradon.info or call 1-800-846-3986.

 There are many radon myths.
 Among them: Radon only affects certain types of homes or that a person can rely on a neighbor's radon test to indicate levels in their own home.

-"There's no way to guess if you have high levels of radon or not," said Greg Pohlman, a home inspector and radon mitigation contractor in Steamboat Springs.
-"It doesn't matter the age or cost of the home. : It can be tight construction or leaky old construction.
-The determining factor is the levels of uranium under your home."
+"There's no way to guess if you have high levels of radon or not," said Greg Pohlman, a certified home inspector and radon mitigation contractor in Steamboat Springs.
+"It doesn't matter the age or cost of the home … it can be tight construction or leaky old construction.
+The determining factor is the levels of uranium in the soil beneath your home."

 Radon is a colorless and odorless gas released by the decay of uranium found in soil and water throughout the U.S. Radon decays into radioactive particles that can get trapped in the lungs.